rgeorgia/InfinityDesktop/README.md

 I will also not try to make Infinity DE a _Windows-like_, _Mac-like_ or _Linux-like_; it will be _Ron-like_.
 Honestly, this may not be for everyone.

 ### Desktop
-I am focusing more on [fluxbox](http://fluxbox.org/) for now.
-I did some work with [FVWM](https://www.fvwm.org/).
+I am focusing more on [openbox](http://openbox.org/wiki/Main_Page).
+I did some work with [fluxbox](http://fluxbox.org/) and [FVWM](https://www.fvwm.org/).
 Either way, the final result should be a lightweight and very flexible desktop environment.

 For a "heavier" desktop I may also look at [xfce4](https://www.xfce.org/) and [enlightenment](https://www.enlightenment.org/).